 - Expo!
 Enjoy mingling, learning about the great new, innovative products and services and shopping from our sponsors at the post-race expo!
 Bring your credit card and or cash.
 Our sponsors will be offer great deals on their products and there will be a Dirty 30 booth with sweatshirts, hats and other goodies!

 - Food!
-A hearty post-race meal for racers and volunteers will be served.
-Burgers, Brats, and Veggie Burgers will be grilled up with a pasta salad, Lundberg Rice Chips, watermelon.
+A hearty post-race meal for racers and volunteers will be provided and served by Sherpa’s Adventurers Restaurant & Bar.
 Put your plate and fork in your FINISH LINE DROP BAG so you have it when it is time to eat after your race.
 In an effort to reduce trash, we ask that you bring your own reusable plate and silverware.
-Your family and friends will be able to purchase a meal for $10.

 - Awards Ceremony!
 Prizes and awards will be presented at 3:30 pm.
 You must be present at the ceremony to win (unless you are still out running); awards will not be mailed.
 Awards ceremony will be fun!
 This years competitive field will add extra energy to the event and awards ceremony.
-Cash Prizes and beautiful hand made oak plaques made by John Hall for 1st, 2nd and 3rd Men’s and Womens’s overall in the 50K , 12M and 7M races.
-Bloodiest Finisher, Peppy Plugger.
-All SISU’s (those completing the D30 under 10 hours as your first ultra running race) will be acknowledged and some will share their stories.
+Beautiful hand made plaques made and presented by John Hall for 1st, 2nd and 3rd Men’s and Womens’s, Master’s and Open categories will presented.
+Bloodiest Finisher, Peppy Plugger, and all SISU’s (those completing the D30 under 11.5 hours as your first ultra running race) will be acknowledged and some will share their stories.
 Please help support your fellow runners and our sponsors by attending the awards ceremony!
 The post-race party is planned and intended to keep you mingling, relaxing and enjoying this amazing place with good friends until the awards ceremony.
 Pack a change of clothes and jacket in your finish line drop bag and plan on spending the entire day with us!

 - FOLLOW THE PARKING AND SHUTTLE RULES.
 The park officials are watching closely this year for everyone to be cooperative and follow the rules.
 No parking on Crawford Gulch Rd as racers have done in past years.
 Please tell your family and friends to plan on taking the shuttle bus to the Start / Finish.